ngs-docs/2021-GGG298/Week3-conda_for_software_installation/README.md

 + Conda [Documentation](https://conda.io/en/latest/)
 + Drawing credit: Gergely Szerovay.
 Read original article [here](https://www.freecodecamp.org/news/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c/)

-## @CTB TODO:
+## Suggested lesson improvements and discussion items:

+* What happens if something isn't conda installable?
+  * You can install it as normal, and it will be usable as normal.
+  * However, it won't be "managed" via conda (or snakemake)
-Add a discussion of disk, vs environment, vs login shell; multiple terminals, all looking at same disk.
+* Disk, vs environment, vs login shell
+  * especially note that multiple terminals all look at the same disk